drummonds/sceco/content/docs/Campaign2024/as_pdf.md

 opposite the park.
 The deliveries would not start until about 8am but still interfered with parents taking their children to school.

+### Opening hours in the planning application

+It will become apparent that essentially the planning application is to go from normal business hours to 24 x 7 operation.

+- The [planning application form][Application form] leaves blank the hours of operation.
+- The [Heritage Assessment][]  Inaccurately states that 1950 planning permission for the storage of building materials being unrestricted in terms limitations on the hours of use whereas they are subject to the conditions of [no nuisance provisions](docs/campaign2024/campaign/#1950-planning-permission)
+- The [Heritage Assessment][] attempts to make the case that the detrimental increase in opening hours is better than the prior case due to specific hours being agreed with the council by wide planning condition rather than agreed by custom is a net gain of economic, social or environmental objectives.
+- The [Heritage Assessment][] argues for 24 x 7 operation in 3 clauses:
+   - 07:00 to 19:00 hours Monday to Saturday
+   - 09:00 to 18:00 hours Sundays and Bank Holidays
+   - Outside of these hours, it is proposed that quieter reduced working could occur with limited deliveries, and loading unloading of the site away from residential properties for example to the rear of the site.
+Similarly, if members of staff wanted to work in the site’s existing building to undertake office or managerial duties there is no reason for this not occur, particularly in the light of activities which could take place within the existing use of the site.

+## Trees

+All the submitted documents assume there are no trees but there is at least one tree growing between the bund walls and the boundary wall of number 9 Streatham Common South.
+There should have been a tree survey and an plan to improve the environmental aspect by adding more trees to enhance the environment.

 ## Noise impact

 [noise abatement]: https://www.legislation.gov.uk/ukpga/1960/68/contents/enacted

 Lewis by custom and by agreement with the council operated deliveries from 7:30am to 5pm Monday to Friday and 8am to 1pm on Saturday.
 The yard opened at 7am.
-This is recognised in the 1950's planning application as **"No nuisance or annoyance being caused which may injuriously affect the ameneties of the surround properties"**
+This is recognised in the 1950's planning application as **"No nuisance or annoyance being caused which may injuriously affect the amenities of the surround properties"**

 So although 1.1.2 states that "it is understood the extant planning permission places not restictions on its use, in terms operation hours or noise emissions" That is clearly not true.